 Choose your path

-All students apply and enter the College of Business as unassigned in their field of study, but are welcome to select and change majors up to their fourth semester (in most cases, minus transfer students).
-Our curriculum allows students the opportunity to experience a breadth of business coursework– allowing those who are undecided time to explore and everyone the chance to gain core business knowledge needed to succeed in today’s dynamic business environment.
+Our curriculum gives students the opportunity to experience a breadth of business coursework– allowing time to explore curricula and the chance to gain core business knowledge needed to succeed in today’s dynamic business environment.

 Thinking about a dual degree, double major, or minor?
-Not a problem (again, in most cases).
-All Business Illini work closely with peer and professional advisers who guide students through their academic plan.
-We’ll make sure you’re taking the right coursework needed to fulfill degree requirements, and more importantly, graduate on time.
+You definitely have some options.
+All Gies Business students work closely with peer and professional advisers who guide students through their academic plan.
+We’ll make sure you’re taking the right coursework needed to fulfill degree requirements and to graduate on time.

 Department of Accountancy